Katharine Way: Manhattan Project

 In 1942, Wheeler recruited Way to work on the Manhattan Project at the Metallurgical Laboratory in Chicago.
 Working with physicist Alvin Weinberg, Way analyzed neutron flux data from Enrico Fermi's early nuclear reactor designs to see whether it would be possible to create a self-sustaining nuclear chain reaction.
 These calculations were put to use in the construction of Chicago Pile-1.
 Afterwards, she examined the problem of nuclear poisoning of reactors by certain fission products.
-With physicist Eugene Wigner she developed the Way-Wigner approximation for fission product decay.
+With physicist Eugene Wigner she developed the Way–Wigner formula for decay heat.

 Way also visited the Hanford Site and the Los Alamos Laboratory.
 In mid-1945 she moved to Oak Ridge, Tennessee, where she continued her research into nuclear decay.
 While there, she began to specialize in the collection and organization of nuclear data.

-She signed the Szilárd petition of 1945.

-With Dexter Masters, she co-edited the 1946 New York Times bestseller One World or None: a Report to the Public on the Full Meaning of the Atomic Bomb.
+Despite contributing to the Manhattan Project, she questioned the morality of using the atomic bomb.
+She signed the Szilárd petition of 1945 and later co-edited the 1946 New York Times bestseller One World or None: a Report to the Public on the Full Meaning of the Atomic Bomb with Dexter Masters.
 The book included essays by Niels Bohr, Albert Einstein and Robert Oppenheimer, and sold over 100,000 copies.
+She also joined the Federation of Atomic Scientists, a group which was very concerned about the use of nuclear weapons for mass destruction and later became the Federation of American Scientists.
+Furthermore, her suggestions led William G. Pollard to establish of the Oak Ridge Institute of Nuclear Studies (now known as Oak Ridge Institute for Science and Education) in 1946 to develop peaceful applications for the nuclear science which came out of the Manhattan Project.

 Later life

 Way moved to Washington, D.C., in 1949, where she went to work for the National Bureau of Standards.
 Four years later, she persuaded the National Academy of Sciences' National Research Council to establish the Nuclear Data Project (NDP), an organization with special responsibility for gathering and disseminating nuclear data, under her leadership.
 The NDP moved to the Oak Ridge National Laboratory in 1964, but Way remained its head until 1968.
 Beginning in 1964, the NDP published a journal, Nuclear Data Sheets, to disseminate the information that the NDP had gathered.
 This was joined the following year by a second journal, Atomic Data and Nuclear Data Tables.
 She also persuaded the editors of Nuclear Physics to add keywords to the subject headings of articles to facilitate cross-referencing.

-Way left the NDP in 1968 and became an adjunct professor at Duke University in Durham, North Carolina, although she continued as editor of Nuclear Data Sheets until 1973, and Atomic Data and Nuclear Data Tables until 1982.
+Way left the NDP in 1968 to join the Triangle Universities Nuclear Laboratory, becoming an adjunct professor at Duke University in Durham, North Carolina.
+Meanwhile, she continued as editor of Nuclear Data Sheets until 1973, and Atomic Data and Nuclear Data Tables until 1982.
 In later life she became interested in the health problems of seniors, and lobbied for improved health care for them.

 Way died at Chapel Hill, North Carolina, on December 9, 1995.